stIncMale/stincmale.github.io/resume.markdown

     Read-only servers do not have persistent data and get configurations from the admin server via JGroups.
   {% endcomment %}
 * **Notifications server/client** (Netty, ZooKeeper + Apache Curator, Protocol Buffers, PostgreSQL) &mdash;
-  provides a unified access to major push notification services, e.g., Amazon Device Messaging, Apple Push Notification Service
+  provides unified access to major push notification services, e.g., Amazon Device Messaging, Apple Push Notification Service
   * **refactored the design** as inappropriate usage of ActiveMQ and Quartz Scheduler was causing performance bottlenecks;
   * **improved the throughput** by an order of magnitude;
   * when I resigned, this server was used by all ZeptoLab games.